 The mangrove finch belongs to the group of birds commonly referred to as ‘Darwin’s finches’, and is endemic to the Galapagos Islands.
 It has highly specific habitat requirements, with breeding populations occurring only in two small areas of pristine mangrove forest on the north-west coast of Isabela.
-Its extinction across much of its former range makes the mangrove finch one of the most range-restricted birds in the world, with less than 100 individuals remaining.
+Its extinction across much of its former range makes the mangrove finch one of the most range-restricted birds in the world, with only around 100 individuals remaining.

 Adult mangrove finches have dull brown plumage, becoming more olive-toned towards the rump, and whitish, lightly streaked underparts.
 Males develop black feathers on the head and neck after several annual moults.
 The beak is long and pointed, and, like many of Darwin’s finches, has evolved for efficient food collection.
 Mangrove finches use their delicate beaks to lift the scales of tree bark, allowing them to retrieve insect prey from underneath, as well as to probe through the leaf litter.

 Breeding occurs in the wet season, generally between December and April.
 Male finches hold territories which tend to stay constant from year to year, into which they will attract a female who they will often mate with for life.
 Breeding begins with the male starting to build a nest high up in the canopy, beside which he will sing loudly.
 The female will help to complete the nest, before laying an average of three eggs, which she incubates for 14 days.
 During incubation, the male feeds the female at regular intervals.
 After the chicks hatch, they will remain in the nest for a further 14 days, with both parents delivering food to them.
 Following fledging, the chicks remain with the male for several weeks, often feeding low down on the ground.